Skip to Main Content

 Compared to payday loans, there are many potential advantages of installment loans:

-• Lower interest: Generally, installment loans have significantly lower APRs compared to payday loans, making them more affordable.
-Rates vary depending on the lender and the loan, so be sure to compare APRs before you apply.
+• Lower interest: Generally, installment loans have significantly lower APRs compared to payday loans.
+Rates vary depending on the lender and the loan, but typically range from 7 to 36 percent.

-• Helps build credit: Most installment loans are reported to the major credit bureaus, so on-time payments positively impact your credit score.
+• Helps build credit: Most installment loan payments are reported to the major credit bureaus, so on-time payments can positively impact your credit score.
 However, missing payments or defaulting on the loan can negatively impact your credit score and lead to collection actions.

 • More manageable payments: The extended repayment period allows for smaller, more manageable payments spread over several months or years.
 Fixed monthly payments also make it easier to budget.